|

 the course, explains the skills being taught, communicates the importance

-their thinking about how the skills may be applied in the real world.
+stimulates their thinking about how the skills may be applied in

 - Course visuals and handouts - provide tools that